DefaultV/ELPi/README.md

 </p>
 <br>

 ## Why would I want this?
-(And why I made this project)
+(And why I made this project) :thinking:
 If you want a free, easy to use audio streaming service (and without ads!), seeking an alternative to expensive surround sound systems being tethered to restrictive apps.
-Or just want a free alternative to audio services like Spotify, then this project might be for you!
+Or just want a free alternative to audio services like Spotify.
+Sounds too good to be true?
+Then this project might be for you!

 ```
 - Doesn't require Bluetooth